 If interested get in touch, see details on our website.

 The Teaching Apprenticeship will lead to the award of Qualified Teacher Status (QTS).
+You will train in the 5-11 age range, if you prefer to train in the 3-7 age range then please apply to our course code for that age range, G351.
 In addition you will complete a Level 6 Teaching Apprenticeship, there is an option to undertake a PGCE qualification should you choose to.

 This programme offers practical classroom teaching and a salary.
 You will experience classroom teaching and 20% of your time is allocated to off-the-job training as you work towards Qualified Teacher Status.